DimitrijaT/eestec-challenge/README.md

 ```

 ## Dependencies

 The necessary dependencies are listed in `requirements.txt`

 ## File Structure

-main.py
-This file contains the main code for the Streamlit app.
-It includes functionality for visualizing sensor data, forecasting, and displaying accuracy metrics.
+main.py This file contains the main code for the Streamlit app.
+It includes functionality for visualizing sensor data,
+forecasting, and displaying accuracy metrics.

 ## Authors

-PulseEco Forecaster was created with love by Dimitrija, Andrej, and Filip during the EESTEC 2024 Hackathon.
+PulseEco Forecaster was created with love by [Dimitrija](https://github.com/DimitrijaT)
+, [Andrej](https://github.com/AndrejBardakoski), and [Filip](https://github.com/FilipKraljevski) during the EESTEC 2024
+Hackathon.

 ---